 Doctors can often diagnose Leber hereditary optic neuropathy based on symptoms and results of a physical examination.
 Testing can identify some of the abnormal genes responsible for the disorders.
 Electrocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
 It uses no x-rays.
 Ultrasonography of the heart (echocardiography) is one of... read more is done to check for the heart problems.

 There is no established treatment for Leber hereditary optic neuropathy.
-However, some evidence suggests that the drugs idebenone and ubiquinone may improve sight in people with Leber hereditary optic neuropathy, but they cannot reverse damage already done to the optic nerve.
+However, some evidence suggests that the medications idebenone and ubiquinone may improve sight in people with Leber hereditary optic neuropathy.
 Gene therapy is being studied.
 It involves injecting the normal gene into the eye.

 Limiting consumption of alcohol and not using tobacco products may help.
 Alcohol and tobacco may affect the mitochondria, which is where the defective gene that causes Leber hereditary optic neuropathy is located.